PARTICULARS FILE

 c.
 Does the GOCC have training and development programmes for its employees?

-COO Approved 2022 Annual Training Plan
+2025 Approved TPB Annual Training Plan

 d.
 Does the GOCC publish data on training and development programmes for its employees?